dmfranko/smb-printer-load-test/README.md

 smb-printer-load-test
 =====================

-Load test an SMB printer.
+Load test an SMB printer from a Windows machine.